38 DIY Headboard Ideas for a Low-Cost Bedroom Refresh

 Tin Tile Headboard

-Look up for headboard materials: Use tin ceiling tiles.
+Try tin ceiling tiles for vintage-style DIY headboard materials.
 Cut a pattern from kraft paper in your desired size and shape.
 Trace the pattern onto plywood, and cut using a jigsaw.
 Place tin tiles on the plywood, allowing tiles to overhang.
 Use adhesive caulk to secure tiles one at a time to the plywood.
 Use tin snips to cut the tiles to the shape of the plywood.
 Grind down any rough edges.
 Paint the tin and sides, and let dry.
-Hang at desired height using a cleat.
+Hang at your desired height using a cleat.

 Unlikely materials are often the ticket to eye-catching headboards.
 Here, corrugated metal roofing was fabricated into a headboard by cutting out the shape with a jigsaw.
 The edges were smoothed with a grinder before the piece was screwed to the wall.
-Plus, the headboard falls right in line with on-trend farmhouse-style decor.
+The headboard falls right in line with on-trend farmhouse-style decor.
 This will look great against a wood accent wall or paired with DIY pallet furniture.

 For less than $100, you can make a headboard out of basics from your local home center.
 On a piece of medium-density fiberboard (MDF), draw a design that's as wide as the mattress and about 40 inches tall; cut it out.
 Use wood glue to cover the MDF with a piece of beaded board cut into the same shape.
 Glue strips of veneer over the rough edges.
 Glue or screw trim to the top edge and a finial in the cutout.
 Paint the entire piece.
 When dry, mount the headboard to the wall with 1-1/2-inch spacers.